OasisLMF/GenerateDocs/src/sections/ODS.rst

 The governance and process around releases and updates of ODS can be found `here <https://github.com/OasisLMF/ ODS_OpenExposureData/tree/develop/Docs>`_ but a schematic of the overview is shown below:

+|
 .. image:: ../images/ODS_Gov_Process_Structure_v0.3.png
     :width: 600
+    :align: center
+|

-A **Technical Working Group (TWG)** will maintain and update the assets that define the data standards.
-Although the TWG has a few core members from Oasis LMF and Nasdaq, its dynamic and will involve the users from the community who have proposed the updates or changes.
+A **Technical Working Group (TWG)** maintains and updates the assets that define the data standards.
+Although the TWG has a few core members from Oasis LMF and Nasdaq, it's dynamic and involves users from the community who have proposed the updates or changes.